This post may contain affiliate links. Please read my disclosure policy for more info.

 I mean it makes sense.
 The Magi are saying that Herod shouldn’t be king, but that this baby should be.
 I’m pretty sure kings of the past have cut people’s heads off for far less.

 Herod the Great doesn’t do that.
-He sheepishly seeks out priests to confirm the matter than calling the magi themselves to him to inquire of the matter.
+He sheepishly seeks out priests to confirm the matter than calling the magi themselves to him to inquire.

 He doesn’t threaten them, he doesn’t confront them, he doesn’t even disagree with them, but he goes along with them acting like he’s interested.